Prostate problems are common, particularly in men aged over 50.

 The risk of developing prostate cancer is also increased depending on your:

-- ethnic group – prostate cancer is more common among men of African-Caribbean and African descent than in Asian men
+- ethnic group – prostate cancer is more common among Black men than in White men, and is least common in Asian men

 - family history – having a brother or father who developed prostate cancer under the age of 60 seems to increase your risk of developing it, and having a close female relative who developed breast cancer may also increase your risk of prostate cancer